GenTechGp/SVscanner/docs/usage.md

 **Discordant Reads (_discordant.tab)**
-This file lists the number of supporting reads by the caller and checker with the ids of discordant reads
+This file lists the number of supporting reads by the caller and checker with the ids of discordant reads.

 | svID | # Caller Support | # Checker Support | # Discordant  | Discordant RNAMES |
 | :---- | :---- | :---- | :---- | :---- |